justomiguel/java-bootcamp/README.md

 Note: you can choose any endpoint documentation standard.
 As an example you can use the [twitter format](https://dev.twitter.com/rest/reference/get/users/lookup)

+Note 2: Do not implement JPA or ORM.
+Services should return in memory data only.

 #####Key Points:#####

 2,4,7